Excel VBA Userform

 Double click on the SUBMIT button, it will take you to the macro window with an auto-created macro like the below.

-It says SubmitButton click, remember we had given a name for SUBMIT button as SubmitButton.
+It says SubmitButton click, remember we had given a name for the SUBMIT button as SubmitButton.

 Private Sub SubmitButton_Click() Dim LR As Long LR = Cells(Rows.Count, 1).End(xlUp).Row + 1 Cells(LR, 1).Value = EmpName.Value Cells(LR, 2).Value = EmpID.Value Cells(LR, 3).Value = Dept.Value EmpName.Value = "" EmpID.Value = "" Dept.Value = "" End Sub